Back to the blog

 • Tactically rich and strategically grounded.

-So the next time someone says, “Engines have killed gambits,” just smile and play 4.b4, or 2.f4, or 3.c3—and watch the fire return to the board.
+So next time someone tells you, “Engines have killed off the gambits,” just smile and play 4. b4, or 2. f4, or 3. c3 — and see the fire come back to the board.

 Because true gambits don’t die.
 They evolve—and they thrive.